Thewbi/tiger/chap5/README.md

 Here is the excerpt from the Appendix:

 Mutually recursive types: A collection of types may be recursive or mutually recursive.
 Mutually recursive types are declared by a consecutive sequence of type declarations without intervening value or function declarations.

 Each recursion cycle must pass through a record or array type.

 Thus, the type of lists of integers is legal:

 ```
-type intlist = {hd: int, tl: intlist}
+type intlist = { hd: int, tl: intlist }
-type tree = {key: int, children: treelist}
+type tree = { key: int, children: treelist }
-type treelist = {hd: tree, tl: treelist}
+type treelist = { hd: tree, tl: treelist }
 ```

 But the following declaration sequence is illegal: